tejsner/phonon_neutron/README.md

 ## Usage

 During my thesis, a selection of Python classes were developed with the intention of generalizing some of the tasks required to get the correct neutron weights out of simulations.
 While software such as [MDANSE](https://mdanse.org/) does a good job with respect to molecular dynamics, I wanted something focussed on analyzing phonons specifically from different levels of theory (MD and "Frozen Phonons").
-Two modules is found here:
+Two modules are found here:

 ### md_tools.py
-This module is used to perform various task on molecular dynamics trajectories as obtained from VASP.
+This module is used to perform various tasks on molecular dynamics trajectories as obtained from VASP.
 VASP trajectories are saved in `XDATCAR` files, which can be analysed, for example, in the following way:

 ```
 from md_tools import VaspMD